Of all the animals of prey, man is the only sociable one.

 “For my part, I prefer aliens that look alien.
 Then when they ritually eat their first-born or turn arthropod halfway through their life-cycle, it isn’t so much of a shock.”
 (Mary Gentle: ‘Golden Witchbreed’)

 Citizens of the United States frequently present us with a similar problem, albeit on a smaller scale.
-They look and dress like us, they speak our language (more or less) and their customs and manners aren’t so far away from ours, and then they suddenly turn round and loudly proclaim exactly how much they earned last year or serve you a cup of lukewarm water with a tea-bag on the side.
+They look and dress like us, they speak our language (more or less) and their customs and manners aren’t so far away from ours, and then they suddenly turn round and serve you a cup of lukewarm water with a tea-bag on the side.

 Just how far removed we are, at least as far as their media are concerned, was recently shown by the New York Times’ confident assertion that, on the day of the coronation, Royalist Britons had ‘dined on scones, scotch eggs and breakfast pie’ and ‘sipped tea or drinks like Buck’s Fizzes, a non-alcoholic version of a mimosa’.
 The NYT has form in this area; it’s not so long since it claimed that we were living ‘in swamps’ on porridge and mutton, an assertion so preposterous that it could only be the result of a bizarre folie à deux on the part of the publication and its readership.